Second plague pandemic: Italian Peninsula

-By 1357, the plague had returned to Venice and, from 1361 to 1363, the rest of Italy experienced the first recurrence of the pandemic.
-Pisa, Pistoia, and Florence in Tuscany were especially badly affected; there pesta secunda killed a fifth of the population.
+By 1357, the plague had returned to Venice, and from 1361 to 1363, the rest of Italy experienced the first recurrence of the pandemic.
+Pisa, Pistoia and Florence in Tuscany were especially badly affected; there pesta secunda killed a fifth of the population.
 In the pesta tertia of 1369 to 1371, 10–15% died.

-Survivors were aware that the Black Death of 1347 to 1351 was not a unique event and that life was now "far more frightening and precarious than before".
+Survivors were aware that the Black Death of 1347–51 was not a unique event and that life was now "far more frightening and precarious than before".
 The Italian peninsula was struck with an outbreak of plague in 68% of the years between 1348 and 1600.
 There were 22 outbreaks of plague in Venice between 1361 and 1528.
 Petrarch, writing to Giovanni Boccaccio in September 1363, lamented that while the Black Death's arrival in Italy in 1348 had been mourned as an unprecedented disaster, "Now we realize that it is only the beginning of our mourning, for since then this evil force, unequalled and unheard of in human annals through the centuries, has never ceased, striking everywhere on all sides, on the left and right, like a skilled warrior."

 In the Jubilee Year of 1400, announced by Pope Boniface IX, one of the most severe occurrences of plague was exacerbated by the many pilgrims making their way to and from Rome; in the city itself 600–800 died daily.
-As recorded by the undertakers' records in Florence, at least 10,406 people died; the total death toll was estimated at twice that figure by 15th century chronicler Giovanni Morelli.
+As recorded by the undertakers' records in Florence, at least 10,406 people died; the total death toll was estimated at twice that figure by 15th-century chronicler Giovanni Morelli.
 Half of the population of Pistoia and its hinterland were killed that year.

 Another outbreak occurred in Padua in 1405 and claimed 18,000 lives.
-In the plague epidemic of 1449 to 1452, 30,000 Milanese died in 1451 alone.
+In the plague epidemic of 1449–52, 30,000 Milanese died in 1451 alone.

 A particularly deadly plague struck Italy between 1478 and 1482.
 The territories of the Republic of Venice saw 300,000 dead in the epidemic's eight-year course.
 Luca Landucci wrote in 1478 that the citizens of Florence "were in a sorry plight.
 They lived in dread, and no one had any heart to work.
 The poor creatures could not procure silk or wool ... so that all classes suffered."
 In addition to plague, Florence was suffering both from excommunication leading to war with the Papal States and from the political strife following the Pazzi conspiracy.